ahmadrezashojaee/UGFACT/README.md

 ### 9. Enable Parallel Execution (Optional)
-To enable parallel batch calculations using IPHREEQC, you need to activate it in the datafile:
+To enable parallel batch calculations using IPhreeqc, you need to activate it in the datafile:
 ```matlab
 model.parpool = true;
 ```